peakphp/docs/docs/middlewares-and-handlers.md

 ### Handler example:

 The main difference with handlers is that you are obligated to return response.
-You cannot pass the request to the next middleware.
+They cannot pass the request to the next middleware.

 ```php
 use Psr\Http\Server\RequestHandlerInterface;